- Created by deanishe

 There are a couple of options in the workflow's configuration sheet.

-to include subreddits marked "over 18" in search results.
+Set NSFW to 1 to include subreddits marked "over 18" in search results.

-for the Quick Look preview to show the article instead of the Reddit comment page.
+Set QUICKLOOK_POST to 1 for the Quick Look preview to show the article instead of the Reddit comment page.

 Licensing, thanks etc.